BattletechModders/LowVisibility/README.md

   * Nova CEWS (Gear_Nova_CEWS) - No ECM can block CEWS except another CEWS.
 AP beats all other ECMs
     * Active Probe / 3 hexes
     * ECM / 3 hexes
+* Stealth Armor
-* StealthArmor - target cannot be a secondary target, adds flat +1/+2 based on range (medium/long)
+  * cannot be a secondary target
+  * adds flat +1 at medium range, +2 at long range
+  * ECM does not function, but 'Mech suffers effects as if in the radius of an enemy ECM suite
+  * Requires ECM
+* Null-Signature System (TacticalOperations: p336)
+  * Cannot be detected by BAP, only Bloodhound, CEWS
+  * Doesn't require ECM
+  * Any critical shuts down the system
+  * adds flat +1 at medium range, +2 at long range
+  * Can stack with Chameleon
-* Void Signature System - Cannot be targeted by electronic probes
+* Void Signature System (TacticalOperations: P349)
+  * Can only be detected by a Bloodhound, CEWS - hidden from BAP, below
+  * Requires an ECM unit
+  * Any critical shuts down the system, as does losing the ECM
   * 0 movement = +3 penalty to hit
   * 1-2 hexes = +2 penalty to hit
   * 3-5 hexes = +1 penalty to hit
   * 6+ hexes = no penalty to hit
-* Chameleon Light Polarization Shield:
+* Chameleon Light Polarization Shield (TacticalOperations: p300)
   * medium range +1 to hit, long range +2 to hit
-* Null Signature Shield
-  - Needs details
+  * Reduces visibility based upon range as well?